ABC Television (Australian network): 2000 to present

 The ABC's television operations joined its radio and online divisions at the corporation's Ultimo headquarters in 2000.

 In 2001 a new logo was launched, featuring a modification to a three-dimensional metallic design, to celebrate the introduction of digital terrestrial television in Australia, when digital television was introduced to most of the network's coverage area on 1 January 2001, soon followed by the gradual introduction of widescreen and high definition programming.
 Between 2001 and 2003, the ABC operated two separate digital channels, ABC Kids and Fly TV, which opened soon after the launch of DTV.

 In 2002, the ABC launched ABC Asia Pacific (now ABC Australia), the replacement for the defunct Australia Television channel operated previously by the Seven Network.
 Much like its predecessor, and companion radio network Radio Australia, the service provided a mix of programming targeted at audiences throughout the Asia-Pacific region.
 Funding cuts in 2003, meanwhile, led to the closure of Fly and the ABC Kid's Channel.

 Also in 2002, to celebrate 70 years of the Australian Broadcasting Corporation, ABC TV's logo reverted to the "over and under" design seen in the previous decades; however it retained the three-dimensional metallic design.
 The channel's idents featured elements – fire, leaf and ice, and the slogan was updated to Everyone's ABC.
 The idents also featured the silver ring that morphs into the ABC logo.
 This however did not last, as later in 2003, the channel's idents were modified to feature everyday Australians.

 In February 2005, the ABC switched from the Supertext logo to their own closed captioning logo.
 On 19 December that year, the channel's idents were revamped featuring a modified ABC logo transforming to a television.

 ABC Family, a second attempt at a digital-only television channel, was launched on 7 March 2005, running on a budget of $3 million per year.
 Minister for Communications Helen Coonan inaugurated the channel at Parliament House three days later.
-Genre restrictions limiting the types of programming the channel could carry were lifted in October 2006; ABC2 was henceforth able to carry programming classified as comedy, drama, national news, sport and entertainment.
+Genre restrictions limiting the types of programming the channel could carry were lifted in October 2006; ABC2 (now ABC Family) was henceforth able to carry programming classified as comedy, drama, national news, sport and entertainment.